spekodlak/goat-boot/doc/syslinux/readme.txt

-Syslinux documentations and examples are located under: "/boot/syslinux/doc/".
+Syslinux documentations and examples are located under this directory.
-Syslinux binary manual is in the file "/boot/syslinux/bin/syslinux.1.man.txt".
+Syslinux binary linux x86 manual is in the file "syslinux.1.man.txt".